UPDATED JUL 14, 2020

-If you want to seal the deal on your Colorado residency, you better have at least one 14er under your belt, and these give you a two-for-one deal that offer the perfect opportunity to hike 14,000ft. mountain peaks.
-Although these are considered “easy” as far as 14,000ft. mountain peaks go, plan ahead, dress in layers, and avoid these until summer.
+If you want to feel like a real Colorado resident, you better have at least one 14-er under your belt.
+These mountains are a two-for-one deal that offer the perfect opportunity to hike 14,000ft. mountain peaks.
+Although these are considered “easy” as far as 14,000ft. mountain peaks go, plan ahead, dress in layers, and avoid going hiking until summer.
 Start the four-mile, 3,000-foot elevation change up Grays, then follow the saddle over to Torreys.
-Your legs will ache for a couple days after, but you’ll forget all about being tired when you see the views above 14,000 feet make it all worth it.
+Your legs will ache for a couple days after, but the views above 14,000 feet make it all worth it.

 This spot is nature’s Stairmaster.
-With miles of rocky terrain, steep bluffs, and 1000-foot elevation change, you may be a bit intimidated, but we promise the views are worth it.
-Feel the burn for a little over four miles, and at the top enjoy views of Denver, Golden, the Coors facility, and also the Continental Divide.
-And this is all just a 25-minute drive from the city to the trailhead.
+With miles of rocky terrain, steep bluffs, and a 1000-foot elevation change, you may be a bit intimidated, but we promise the views are worth it.
+Feel the burn for a little over four miles before you enjoy the view at the top of Denver, Golden, the Coors facility, and the Continental Divide.
+The best part is that this is all just a 25-minute drive from the city to the trailhead.

-Imagine 360 degrees of unobstructed pure, Rocky Mountain views.
+Imagine 360 degrees of unobstructed, pure Rocky Mountain views.
 If you’re about an hour from Denver near Sedalia, this doesn't have to just be a daydream.
-To experience the view at Devil’s Head Fire Lookout.
-You’re going to want to Instagram this one with lots of those heart-eye emojis.
-First, you’ll take a mile-and-a-half-long trail from the Devil’s Head Campground, then scale the 143 steps which get you to the actual fire lookout – yes, your legs may be jello after that.
-Fitt tip: This trail is only open in the summer, and if you’re up for camping, make this a full weekend adventure.
+To experience the view at Devil’s Head Fire Lookout, take a mile-and-a-half-long trail from the Devil’s Head Campground before scaling the 143 steps to the actual fire lookout.
+Fitt tip: This trail is only open in the summer.
+If you’re up for camping, this makes a great full weekend adventure.

 Trying to avoid the weekend warriors at other crowded state parks?
-Take a drive down I-25 and explore this Castle Rock hike – especially convenient for South Denverites and worth it for anyone looking for a change of scenery from the Westside mountain trails.
-Carve out some space on one of several trail options, including a short hike to a waterfall and also scenic views along the Cherry Creek Trail.
+Take a drive down I-25 and explore this Castle Rock hike.
+This park is especially convenient for South Denverites and worth it for anyone looking for a change of scenery from the Westside mountain trails.
+Enjoy a short hike to a waterfall and scenic views along the Cherry Creek Trail.

-Here’s a great any-time-of-the-year option, especially if you want something closer to the city.
+This trail is perfect to visit any time of the year, especially if you want something closer to the city.
 Portions of this trail are popular for snowshoeing and cross-country skiing in winter, and it even crosses a pumpkin patch in the fall.
-No worry of getting hangry, either.
-Because this loops through parts of Lafayette, Broomfield, and Louisville, if you decide to conquer the whole trail, there are plenty of places to stop for a snack or drink.
+There's no worry of getting hangry after an exhausting hike since this trail loops through parts of Lafayette, Broomfield, and Louisville; there are plenty of places to stop for a snack or drink if you conquer the whole trail.

-Part of the Jeffco Open Space system, Mount Falcon offers several trails and routes all ranging from beginner to intermediate.
-You can really have it all at this park — stunning views of the Rockies and downtown Denver as well as historic ruins to check out along the way.
-This is a super easy 30-minute-or-less drive from Downtown Denver, so get to it!
+Part of the Jeffco Open Space system, Mount Falcon offers several trails and routes ranging from beginner to intermediate.
+You can really have it all at this park; there are stunning views of the Rockies and downtown Denver as well as historic ruins to check out along the way.
+This is an easy half hour drive from Downtown Denver, so be sure to check it out!

-Hiking North Table Rock Mountain is like walking into your backyard…if your backyard was lush wildness.
-At just about 20 minutes from the city, you’d be crazy not to come play in 15 miles of trail and wildlife galore atop a mesa.
-Yeah, there is very little shade, but wear a hat to enjoy the terrain, wildflowers, and views from every angle.
-And if you’re wanting a bit of a rush, this is also a popular spot for rock climbing and mountain biking.
+Hiking North Table Rock Mountain is like walking into your backyard…if your backyard were nothing but lush wilderness.
+Only about 20 minutes from the city, you’d be crazy not to visit the 15 miles of trail and wildlife atop a mesa.
+There is very little shade, so wear a hat to enjoy the terrain, wildflowers, and views from every angle.
+This mountain is also a popular spot for more challenging workouts, like rock climbing and mountain biking.

-Make a scenic drive to Morrison (only 30 minutes from Denver) to explore Lair o’ the Bear Park.
-Wildflowers, streams, valley, and peaks — something for everyone and great for all levels.
+Take a scenic drive to Morrison, only 30 minutes from Denver, to explore Lair o’ the Bear Park.
+This park, filled with streams, valleys, and peaks, has something for everyone, and it's great for all levels.
 You can jet quickly up the mile-and-a-half Bear Creek Trail or opt for the lengthier 13-mile trail that will take you through three parks to the west.
-You heard it from us: If you’re up for a little challenge, the longer trail is worth it to avoid the crowds.
+If you’re up for a challenge, the longer trail is worth it to avoid the crowds.

 If you are short on time but need your nature fix, hop on the Green Mountain Trail in nearby William F. Hayden Park.
 You can bike, walk, hike, or run to enjoy the lake, city, and mountain views close to town.
-And because of its location (dryer than the foothill parks), this trail is a safe bet year-round if you want to avoid caking your boots with mud.
+Because its location makes it drier than the foothill parks, this trail is a safe bet year-round if you want to avoid caking your boots with mud.

-So you know a thing or two about hiking, huh?
-Then Golden Gate Canyon State Park is definitely your jam.
-Sleep in a yurt then tackle the trails!
-80 bucks a night will snag you your very own yurt (if you don’t know, you’re missing out) – and this is a great option year-round.
-The yurts are equipped with heaters, and in addition to over 35 miles of spring and summer hiking trails, this is an excellent location to watch the aspens change color in the fall, or to snowshoe in the winter.
+If you're an experienced hiker, the Golden Gate Canyon State Park is definitely your jam.
+Sleep in a yurt for only 80 dollars a night before tackling the trails in the morning.
+This park is a great option to hike year-round since the yurts are equipped with heaters.
+In addition to over 35 miles of spring and summer hiking trails, this is an excellent location to watch the aspens change color in the fall or snowshoe in the winter.

-We’re certain on this one: You will love the unreal views of St. Mary’s Lake, several Rockies peaks, and the year-round snowfield of St Mary’s Glacier Trail.
-It’s just about an hour outside Denver in Idaho Springs.
-Although a shorter hike (1.5-mile loop), it is pretty rocky and often snowy, so the terrain calls for preparation (sturdy hiking shoes or boots; come prepared, guys).
+You're guaranteed to love the unreal views of St. Mary’s Lake, several Rockies peaks, and the year-round snowfield of St Mary’s Glacier Trail.
+The glacier is just about an hour outside of Denver in Idaho Springs.
+Although a shorter hike (1.5-mile loop), it is pretty rocky and often snowy, so the terrain calls for sturdy hiking shoes or boots.
 During the winter, keep this one in mind for snowshoeing and cross-country skiing as well.

 This trail in Waterton Canyon is perfect for hikers of all levels.
 It’s also a biking, horseback riding, and fishing wonderland.
-In and out in a little less than 13 miles, don’t be surprised if you get to spot some wildlife – bring the binoculars for some close-ups of birds, and if you’re lucky, bighorn sheep!
+In and out is a little less than 13 miles.
+Don’t be surprised if you get to spot some wildlife; bring the binoculars for some close-ups of birds, and if you’re lucky, bighorn sheep!

-Go rogue from your responsibilities with the Centennial Cone!
+Go rogue from your responsibilities with the Centennial Cone.
 These 12 miles will truly take you off the grid.
-And it’s not uncommon to spot elk and other wildlife while venturing up this slightly more challenging trail.
-While some of the trail offers flat meadow, the rockier portion is not for the faint of heart.
+It’s not uncommon to spot elk and other wildlife while venturing up this slightly more challenging trail.
+While some of the trail is in a flat meadow, the rockier portion is not for the faint of heart.
 Consider taking a picnic lunch for the halfway-point to refuel for the rest.